Subflow Input

 Context Values Received From Caller

-Specify the names of variables that correspond to parameters that will be passed into the subflow.
-(Each variable needs to be defined separately.)
-When the subflow is placed in a runbook, these will be listed in the subflow node editor, and each will require a value to be supplied.
+Specify the names of variables that will receive values from the parent runbook.
+Each variable must be defined separately in the Variable Definition Editor.
+When the subflow is used in a runbook, these variables are listed in the subflow node editor, and each must be given a value or mapped from a runbook variable.

 Context Values Sent Back To Caller

-Specify the names of variables that correspond to parameters that will be passed out of the subflow to the runbook.
-(Each variable needs to be defined separately.)
-When the subflow is placed in a runbook, these will be listed in the subflow node editor, and each will require a value to be supplied.
+Specify the names of variables that will be passed out of the subflow to the parent runbook.
+Each variable must be defined separately in the Variable Definition Editor.
+When the subflow is used in a runbook, these variables appear in the subflow node editor's Output tab, where you can map each to a variable in the parent runbook.